 The council announced the purchase of two properties within six months of each other.
 100,000 square feet of urban renewal land was purchased during the summer of 1957 followed by the purchase of 1,700 acres on Lake Clendenning.
 One half years later the council purchased 436 acres in Lorain County near Beldon, Ohio.
 The council continued a tradition in 1960 and 520 Scouts and leaders attended the national Jamboree.
 In 1960 the Leonard Hanna fund gave $400,000 for the construction of a new Scout service center which was dedicated in September of 1962.
 Ben Hauserman was the chairman of that committee.
 The council accepted the Tinnerman fishing Lodge in Canada for a canoe base.

 In 1965 a full troop of Scouts with Gene Weakland, Scoutmaster, served in various service capacities at the world's fair.
 700 Cub Scouts traveled by train to Greenfield Village, and 67 Scouts went to Philmont.
 Col. John Glenn became the Eagle scout sponsor and 130 tons of clothing was collected for Goodwill.
 In April, 1966, Scoutmaster James McReady and troop 115 was the first troop to earn the Hornaday award in the council.

 A record number of Eagle Scouts attained the coveted rank in 1967 with 210.
 The 62 acre Chagrin Scout reservation was sold to the Metroparks and the master plan for Beaumont began to take shape.
-Membership reached an all-time high in 1967 with 32,736 boys in 1,996 unit and council assets increased to nearly 5 million.
+Membership reached an all-time high in 1967 with 32,736 boys in 1,996 units and council assets increased to nearly 5 million.
 Troop 207 of Fairview Grace United Methodist Church spent two years in laying out the 72 mile Emerald Necklace trail.